South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to score more than 49.5 points just once this year.
+- South Alabama has combined with its opponents to score more than 50 points only once this year.

-- So far this season, 60% of Georgia Southern's games (3/5) have had more combined points than Thursday's total of 49.5.
+- Georgia Southern has combined with its opponents to score more than 50 points in three of five games this season.

-- The combined points per game average of the two teams, 50.8, is 1.3 points more than Thursday's over/under.
+- The combined points per game average of the two teams, 50.8, is 0.8 points greater than Thursday's over/under.

-- The 52.7 points per game these two squads have allowed their opponents to score this season are 3.2 more than the 49.5 over/under in this contest.
+- These two squads surrender a combined 52.7 points per game, 2.7 more than this contest's over/under.

-- The Jaguars and their opponents have scored an average of 50.5 points per game in 2021, 1.0 more than Thursday's total.
+- The average total in Jaguars games this season is 50.5, 0.5 points above Thursday's over/under of 50.

 South Alabama Stats and Trends

-- So far this year South Alabama has two wins against the spread.
+- Thus far this year South Alabama has two wins against the spread.

 - This season, the Jaguars are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- South Alabama's games this year have gone over the total in two out of five opportunities (40%).
+- South Alabama's games this year have gone over the point total two times in five opportunities (40%).

-- The Jaguars have turned the ball over four more times (9 total) than the Eagles have forced a turnover (5) this season.
+- The Jaguars have turned the ball over nine times this season, four more turnovers than the Eagles have forced (5).

 - Find the latest spread and moneyline odds for South Alabama at SISportsbook.